marcelarie/rund/README.md

 ## Usage

-`rund` will automatically check for a `.rundir` file in the current directory and source the commands in it.
+`rund` will automatically check for a `.rundir` file in the current directory and source the commands in it, if the user already approved it with `rund allow`.

 If you did not use a plugin manager to install `rund`, you will need to source it in your shell.